-3. You must work within the same general commuting area for all 78 weeks.
+- You do not have to work for the same employer or be self-employed in the same trade or business for the 78 weeks. - You must work within the same general commuting area for all 78 weeks.

 Self-employment.
 You are self-employed if you work as the sole owner of an unincorporated business or as a partner in a partnership carrying on a business.
 You are not considered self-employed if you are semi-retired, are a part-time student, or work only a few hours each week.